mohammadFeiz/aio-input/README.md

   actions | Array of Objects | undefined | Sets custom actions for the row options button dropdown.

   ### option prop
   The option prop is an object containing functions that configure the view and actions for each tree node.
-Each function receives the node object as a parameter and returns the corresponding value. option is public prop of aio-input that i explained it in top of this document.
+Each function receives the node object as a parameter and returns the    corresponding value. each function get tree row as first parameter and get details as second parameter. details is contain this properties:
+  - `isOpen` function that get row value as parameter and returns boolean to define tree row is open or not
+  - `toggle` function. by calling toggle , tree row will toggle (if row is open that will close and if tree row is close that will open)
+  - `level` number that define tree row deps level. option is public prop of aio-input that i explained it in top of this document.

   - `text` : Returns jsx/html to be displayed for the node.
   - `value` : Returns the value associated with the node (use as node id).